Self-Stabilization: The Implicit Bias of Gradient Descent at the Edge of Stability: Discussion

 \subsection{Takeaways from the Predicted Dynamics}

-The predicted dynamics enable many interesting observations about the edge of stability dynamics.
+Recall that the predicted dynamics $\vs_t,\xs_t,\ys_t$ describe the deviation of the GD trajectory $\{\theta_t\}_t$ from the PGD constrained trajectory $\{\thetad_t\}_t$.
+These dynamics enable many interesting observations about the EOS dynamics.
 First, the loss and sharpness only depend on the quantities $(\xs_t, \ys_t)$, which are governed by the 2D dynamical system with time-dependent coefficients \cref{eq:predicted_x_y_only}.
 When $\alpha_t, \beta_{s \to t}$ are constant, we showed that this system cycles and has a conserved potential.
 In general, understanding the edge of stability dynamics only requires analyzing the 2D system \cref{eq:predicted_x_y_only}, which is generally well behaved (\Cref{fig:loss_sharpness}).

 In the limit, we expect $\xs_t, \ys_t$ to approach $(\pm \delta_t, 0)$, the fixed point of the system \cref{eq:predicted_x_y_only}.
 In fact, \Cref{fig:loss_sharpness} shows that after a few cycles, $(\xs_t, \ys_t)$ indeed converges to this fixed point.
 We are able to accurately predict its location, as well as the loss increase from the constrained trajectory due to $\xs_t \neq 0$.